kc101010/Research-Improving-Device-Drivers/Research/Core.md

 + Thought: It's likely that for the sake of discussing perfomance or even evaluating feasability of a rust driver, i'll need to look at present rust implemnetations and uses in current kernels and/or OS

+Here is a [oracle document](https://docs.oracle.com/cd/E19683-01/806-5222/index.html) on writing device drivers with copyright dated for 2010